Content

 Why Stimming Can Be Misdiagnosed as ADHD?

-Stimming in people with ADHD is only one sign, which may also indicate another condition.
+Stimming in people with ADHD is only one sign, which could indicate another condition.
 During the diagnostic process, a healthcare provider assesses the primary presentation of inattention, impulsivity, and hyperactivity, reviewing the health status and ADHD signs comprehensively.
-Some stimming behaviors can manifest similarly to some ADHD symptoms, which may be the reason for misdiagnosis, so it’s important to see a qualified clinician to get properly assessed and receive a correct diagnosis.
-Before your appointment, you can take our free online ADHD test to have a more informed discussion.
+Some stimming behaviors can manifest with similarity to ADHD symptoms, which may be the cause for misdiagnosis, so it’s important to see a qualified clinician to get properly assessed and receive an accurate diagnosis.
+Before your appointment, you can take our free online ADHD test to prepare for a more informed discussion.

 Understanding Tics

-Tics [4*] can be categorized as simple and complex.
-Simple tics are said to entail slight movements whilst complex tics involve most of the body parts.
-In addition, tics fall under several categories:
+Tics [8*] can be categorized as simple and complex.
+Simple tics entail slight movements whilst complex tics involve larger body movements Tics are categorized as the following:

-• Simple Motor Tics: They usually involve the movement of a single muscle or a limited number of muscles.
-They may go unnoticed as they are quick.
+• Simple Motor Tics: Involve the movement of a single muscle or a limited number of muscles.
+They may go unnoticed, as they are quick.

 • Lip biting